-In addition to your web application itself, the New Relic Ruby agent also has the ability to instrument your Resque jobs.
+In addition to your web application itself, the New Relic Ruby agent can also instrument your Resque jobs.

 capture_params top-level setting, which controls whether HTTP request parameters are captured on transaction traces and traced errors for web requests.
 You can configure these two settings independently.